Lyeny99/BachelorThesisSurveyTool/README.md

 - Information on major actions (e.g., data processing, chart generation).
 - Debug-level details for troubleshooting.

+## Theme
+Start Bootstrap LLC is providing the SB Admin 2 Bootstrap theme, which is used for this project.
+Theme can be checked out at: https://startbootstrap.com/theme/sb-admin-2

 ## Contributing
 1. Fork the repository.
 2. Create a feature branch: